KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

     1. Inside the `form` element type `div.form-group*4` and push the `tab` key to add the four form sections.

 2. The first section is the name section.
-In between the first opening and closing form-group `div`, add a `label` element.
+In between the first opening and closing `div.form-group` tags, add a `label` element.
 Type `label`  and push the `tab` key

      2. Set the label's `for` attribute value to **"nameInput"**